 Many companies have shifted towards digital PR and marketing.
 Brands have noticed that their online content tends to outperform traditional media by a long shot because of its accessibility to larger audiences.
 By posting press releases on social media, companies have quicker access to consumers.
 In addition, journalists and other influencers can search for them through a simple search engine, link to them, and share them on social media, giving the company more media exposure.
 Another reason is that besides text, social media press releases can contain videos, images, and other content that helps consumers find, share and comment on the story.

 Social media has become an extension of the web that focuses on people and their needs and wants.
-While traditional press releases have proven beneficial and will always be, social media has provided more ways to find content, share it, and broadcast it.
+While traditional press releases have proven beneficial, social media has provided more ways to find content, share it, and broadcast it.
 Therefore, a social media press release should ideally contain everything that a company needs to share their story in a way that benefits their brand while also being optimized to work digitally.

 How to write a social media news release

-Once a company understands how to do a traditional press release, they can create a press release.
-Which follows the recommended structure of a press release and appeals to their social media audiences.
+Once a company understands how to do a traditional press release, they can create a press release that follows the recommended structure of a press release and appeals to their social media audiences.
 Ultimately, a well-written press release can affect how a company is perceived in its industry.

 Since running a business requires so much energy, startup founders can find themselves stretched a little thin when they add press releases to their overflowing to-do lists.
 In these cases, PR agencies like Pressfarm can step in to help them create newsworthy content that fits their brand message.